Yup - Vibrators were mainstream in the early 1900!

 Did you even know vibrators existed around the 1900’s?
 We are happy to present to you: a brief history of how vibrators came into American households (with a bonus peak at our very own antique vibrator)!

 First of all, just a few words to let you know that vibrators were first ‘’officially’’ created by doctors to treat female hysteria (which isn’t a real thing by the way), but that’s a whole nother blog post we have to write.
 In the meantime, if you are interested in reading more about the subject, we highly recommend the book: Buzz - The Stimulating History of the Sex Toy by Hallie Lieberman.

 So, HOW did the 1900 woman get her hands on a vibrator and through which magic trick did the companies that sold them did it, while being in a super strict and anti obscenity era?
 They simply weren’t marketed as sex toys, but rather as health, beauty or relaxation devices.
 Sex toys actually started to be sold for what they were only around the late 60’s and 70’s.
 But in the early 20th century, they were introduced in homes through classy household magazines such as Ladies’ Home Journal, Modern Woman and even the Sears catalogue!
-The electrification of households also helped in the introduction, sexologist Carol Queen, founder of Good Vibrations, explains that: ‘’The vibrator was one of the first electric gadget available, along with the sewing machine, toaster, and fan.’’
-No wonder then, that well-known household brand Hamilton Beach (you know, the company that makes your blender) was one of the first to sell and advertise vibrators under the -oh so amazing- name Try New Life.
+The electrification of households also helped in the introduction.
+Sexologist Carol Queen, founder of Good Vibrations, explains that: ‘’The vibrator was one of the first electric gadget available, along with the sewing machine, toaster, and fan.’’
+No wonder than, that well-known household brand Hamilton Beach (you know, the company that makes your blender) was one of the first to sell and advertise vibrators under the -oh so amazing- name Try New Life.

 In an article written for the Cambridge Core, Hallie Lieberman explains that by advertising vibrators as health or relaxation devices companies could slip these ads into lifestyle magazines and mainstream newspaper past the censors, while providing a user manual to the client that hinted some specific sexual use.